Zweih/qp/README.md

 - `--no-cache`: disable cache loading/saving and force fresh package data loading
 - `--regen-cache`: disable cache loading, force fresh package data loading, and save fresh cache
 - `-h` | `--help`: print help info

+### available fields

+- `date` - installation date of the package
+- `build-date` - date the package was built
+- `size` - package size on disk
+- `name` - package name
+- `reason` - installation reason (explicit/dependency)
+- `version` - installed package version
+- `origin` - the package ecosystem or source the package belongs to (e.g., pacman); reflects which package manager or backend maintains it
+- `arch` - architecture the package was built for (e.g., x86_64, aarch64, any)
+- `license` - package software license
+- `description` - package description
+- `url` - the URL of the official site of the software being packaged
+- `validation` - package integrity validation method (e.g., sha256, pgp)
+- `pkgtype` - package type (pkg, split, debug, src)
+    - ***note**: older packages may have no pkgtype if built before pacman introduced XDATA
+- `pkgbase` - name of the base package used to group split packages; for non-split packages, it is the same as the package name.
+- `packager` - person/entity who built the package (if available)
+- `groups` - list of package groups or categories (e.g., base, gnome, xfce4)
+- `conflicts` - list of packages that conflict, or cause problems, with the package
+- `replaces` - list of packages that are replaced by the package
+- `depends` - list of dependencies
+- `optdepends` - list of optional dependencies
+- `required-by` - list of packages required by the package and are dependent
+- `optional-for` - list of packages that optionally depend on the package (optionally dependent)
+- `provides` - list of alternative package names or shared libraries provided by package

 ### querying with `where`